Peter Pan in Scarlet: Plot summary

 Hook tries to trick Peter by asking him what he wants to be when he grows up, when Slightly suddenly appears.
 Slightly, who has been dogging the band's trail all along, warns Peter not to answer, because if he does, he will have betrayed childhood and "looked ahead" to adulthood.
 Peter feebly banishes Hook to Nowhereland, but to no avail.
 The league is stuck on the mountain in a blizzard, with no fire and no way to get down.
 Suddenly Fireflyer appears and, to impress Tinker Bell, plunges into the brush and starts a fire.

 Peter has cast off the hated coat, but become cold and ill in his flimsy tunic.
 He falls to the ground in a coughing fit, and is soon close to death.
 Tootles insists they need a doctor, so Curly Looks Ahead, growing up and becoming a doctor.
-He makes an incision over Peter's chest, and draws out a long dusty strand.
-Peter died from a strand of common London fog brought in on the children's clothes - with the offending item removed, Peter's health is restored.
+He makes an incision over Peter's chest, and draws out a long dusty strand—a strand of common London fog brought in on the children's clothes.
+With the offending item removed, Peter's health is restored.

 Warmed by the fire and heartened by Peter's renewed health, the league finds the courage to descend the mountain.
 Peter is confronted by the banished Long Lost Boys at the foot of the mountain, where he, John, and Wendy are thrown in quicksand.
 They manage to pull themselves out, but Ravello has returned with his circus animals.
 The animals are about to devour Peter and the Explorers, when a band of warring fairies descend and smother the animals.
-Hook is enraged, and vows to fight the weaponless Peter; the boy is saved by the puppy, which attacks Hook.
+Hook is enraged, and vows to fight the weaponless Peter.
+The boy is saved by the puppy, which attacks Hook.
 The latter is about to die, when Wendy sees that he can be healed by sleep.
 She gives him a goodnight kiss, and tucks him under his tattered red coat.

 The children escape without harm, and find a way home with help from Mr. Smee.
 Peter unwillingly remains on the island, unable to fly until his shadow grows back.
 Wendy says, "I think your mother only shut the window to keep out the FOG!"

 Unbeknown to Peter, sleep restores Ravello as James Hook.
-The story ends with Hook recalling the Past and anticipating revenge.
+The story ends with Hook recalling the past and anticipating revenge.